 Information shall be submitted in Lithuanian and (or) in English.

-Notices and other important information shall be treated as delivered on the date of dispatch provided that it is sent in accordance with the provisions of subpar.
-6.1 of this Regulation.
+Notices and other important information shall be treated as delivered on the date of dispatch provided that it is sent in accordance with the provisions of paragraph 204 of this Regulation.

-The Participant, in accordance with the REMIT regulation and Supervision Rules, shall submit inside information to the specialized platform in the Operator’s website.
+The Participant, in accordance with the REMIT regulation and Supervision Rules, is required to publish inside information on the Operator’s website, the specialized inside information platform (hereinafter referred to as “the UMM platform”) or by other means permitted by the REMIT regulation by sending Urgent Market Messages (hereinafter UMMs).
+The natural gas Market participants and Participants wishing to send UMMs on the UMM platform must sign an agreement on reporting of inside information with the Operator, which will provide the basis for access to the UMM platform.
+The information published on the UMM platform is visible publicly.

 According to the contact data provided for by the Participant’s Contract, the Operator may submit to the Participant information and data about trading on the Exchange and other information related to the natural gas market.